keithieopia/keithieopia.com/content/post/2017-03-09-git-file-creation-date.md

 >
 > &mdash; Linus Torvalds

-To be clear, `ext4` does keep track of the file creation date internally.
+To be clear, <span class="mono">ext4</span> does keep track of the file creation date internally.
 You can access the date using two slightly hackish methods.
 First is [using debugfs](http://unix.stackexchange.com/a/50184) after getting the inode of the file.
 The other way is [writing a kernel module and corresponding shell script](http://unix.stackexchange.com/a/92748).